Careers, UCAS & Further Education

 At BHSA we want to make sure that we have objective and personalised careers information and so we work with Career Connect.
 Career Connect is a charity with an outstanding reputation for providing high quality Careers, Information, Advice and Guidance for young people in schools and colleges.

 One to one careers guidance interviews will give your child the opportunity to discuss future career ideas, subject choice and suitable post 18 provision.
-Kim will also deliver group sessions with pupils that will introduce the world of work, jobs for the future and a range of other careers related topics.
-Kim will be available during Parents' Evenings if you have any specific questions or wish to discuss post 16 options and career choices.
+Lisa will also deliver group sessions with pupils that will introduce the world of work, jobs for the future and a range of other careers related topics.
+Lisa will be available during Parents' Evenings if you have any specific questions or wish to discuss post 16 options and career choices.

 We are proud to guarantee that each of our year 12 pupils will participate in a week of work experience, usually in February.
 BHSA support you every step of the way and work with career connect to ensure that your placement is in some way linked to the future that you want.
 Students may also ‘self-place’.
 In the past we have had students spending time in London, even Paris for their work experience!